WireGuard/wintun/README.md

 #### WintunCreateAdapter()

-`WINTUN_ADAPTER_HANDLE WintunCreateAdapter (const WCHAR * Pool, const WCHAR * Name, const GUID * RequestedGUID, BOOL * RebootRequired)`
+`WINTUN_ADAPTER_HANDLE WintunCreateAdapter (const WCHAR * Name, const WCHAR * TunnelType, const GUID * RequestedGUID)`

 Creates a new Wintun adapter.

 **Parameters**

-- *Pool*: Name of the adapter pool.
-Zero-terminated string of up to WINTUN\_MAX\_POOL-1 characters.
 - *Name*: The requested name of the adapter.
 Zero-terminated string of up to MAX\_ADAPTER\_NAME-1 characters.
+- *Name*: Name of the adapter tunnel type.
+Zero-terminated string of up to MAX\_ADAPTER\_NAME-1 characters.
 - *RequestedGUID*: The GUID of the created network adapter, which then influences NLA generation deterministically.
 If it is set to NULL, the GUID is chosen by the system at random, and hence a new NLA entry is created for each new adapter.
 It is called "requested" GUID because the API it uses is completely undocumented, and so there could be minor interesting complications with its usage.
-- *RebootRequired*: Optional pointer to a boolean flag to be set to TRUE in case SetupAPI suggests a reboot.

 **Returns**

 If the function succeeds, the return value is the adapter handle.
-Must be released with WintunFreeAdapter.
+Must be released with WintunCloseAdapter.
 If the function fails, the return value is NULL.
 To get extended error information, call GetLastError.

 #### WintunOpenAdapter()

-`WINTUN_ADAPTER_HANDLE WintunOpenAdapter (const WCHAR * Pool, const WCHAR * Name)`
+`WINTUN_ADAPTER_HANDLE WintunOpenAdapter (const WCHAR * Name)`

 Opens an existing Wintun adapter.

 **Parameters**

-- *Pool*: Name of the adapter pool.
-Zero-terminated string of up to WINTUN\_MAX\_POOL-1 characters.
-- *Name*: Adapter name.
+- *Name*: The requested name of the adapter.
 Zero-terminated string of up to MAX\_ADAPTER\_NAME-1 characters.

 **Returns**

 If the function succeeds, the return value is adapter handle.
-Must be released with WintunFreeAdapter.
+Must be released with WintunCloseAdapter.
 If the function fails, the return value is NULL.
 To get extended error information, call GetLastError.
-Possible errors include the following: ERROR\_FILE\_NOT\_FOUND if adapter with given name is not found; ERROR\_ALREADY\_EXISTS if adapter is found but not a Wintun-class or not a member of the pool

-#### WintunDeleteAdapter()
+#### WintunCloseAdapter()

-`BOOL WintunDeleteAdapter (WINTUN_ADAPTER_HANDLE Adapter, BOOL ForceCloseSessions, BOOL * RebootRequired)`

-Deletes a Wintun adapter.
+`void WintunCloseAdapter (WINTUN_ADAPTER_HANDLE Adapter)`

+Releases Wintun adapter resources and, if adapter was created with WintunCreateAdapter, removes adapter.

 **Parameters**

-- *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter.
-- *ForceCloseSessions*: Force close adapter handles that may be in use by other processes.
-Only set this to TRUE with extreme care, as this is resource intensive and may put processes into an undefined or unpredictable state.
-Most users should set this to FALSE.
-- *RebootRequired*: Optional pointer to a boolean flag to be set to TRUE in case SetupAPI suggests a reboot.

-**Returns**

-If the function succeeds, the return value is nonzero.
-If the function fails, the return value is zero.
-To get extended error information, call GetLastError.

-#### WintunEnumAdapters()

-`BOOL WintunEnumAdapters (const WCHAR * Pool, WINTUN_ENUM_CALLBACK Callback, LPARAM Param)`

-Enumerates all Wintun adapters.

-**Parameters**

-- *Pool*: Name of the adapter pool.
-Zero-terminated string of up to WINTUN\_MAX\_POOL-1 characters.
-- *Callback*: Callback function.
-To continue enumeration, the callback function must return TRUE; to stop enumeration, it must return FALSE.
-- *Param*: An application-defined value to be passed to the callback function.

-**Returns**

-If the function succeeds, the return value is nonzero.
-If the function fails, the return value is zero.
-To get extended error information, call GetLastError.

-#### WintunFreeAdapter()

-`void WintunFreeAdapter (WINTUN_ADAPTER_HANDLE Adapter)`

-Releases Wintun adapter resources.

-**Parameters**

-- *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter.
+- *Adapter*: Adapter handle obtained with WintunCreateAdapter or WintunOpenAdapter.

-#### WintunDeletePoolDriver()
+#### WintunDeleteDriver()

-`BOOL WintunDeletePoolDriver (const WCHAR * Pool, BOOL * RebootRequired)`
+`BOOL WintunDeleteDriver ()`

-Deletes all Wintun adapters in a pool and if there are no more adapters in any other pools, also removes Wintun from the driver store, usually called by uninstallers.
+Deletes the Wintun driver if there are no more adapters in use.

-**Parameters**

-- *Pool*: Name of the adapter pool.
-Zero-terminated string of up to WINTUN\_MAX\_POOL-1 characters.
-- *RebootRequired*: Optional pointer to a boolean flag to be set to TRUE in case SetupAPI suggests a reboot.

 **Returns**